Welcome to Young Men’s Health!

 The Division of Adolescent and Young Adult Medicine, led by Dr. S. Jean Emans, Division Chief, has a long-standing dedication to providing health information to teen boys, young men, and their parents.
 Back in 1999, the Adolescent Division started making health information available on adolescenthealth.com, including contributions by Dr. Todd Callahan.
 In 2008, with expert revisions, new web design, and new contributions by our world-class health-care providers, those early pages evolved into the current website.

 The website’s coordinator, Judith Siegel, is a Licensed Independent Clinical social worker who is committed to the area of young men’s health.
 She has developed many of our online health guides and curricula.
-Our resident designer, Anna Miller, is devoted to imparting essential health information to our readers, through clear, accurate, and beautiful design.
+Our resident designer, Katy Doughty, is devoted to imparting essential health information to our readers, through clear, accurate, and beautiful design.
 Dr. Sara Forman is a physician specializing in adolescent medicine, and has been instrumental in the development of the website.

 YMH was initially funded by a grant from the Mannion Fund, through the Social Work Department and the Center For Families at Boston Children’s Hospital.
 The website continues to be guided and supported by the work of the Young Men’s Health Initiative, which is made up of staff members from our Adolescent & Young Adult Medicine Practice.
 We are also grateful to the staff of the Center for Young Women’s Health (the creators of youngwomenshealth.org), who paved the way in content development, site structure, and design.

 The mission of youngmenshealthsite.org is to help teen boys and their parents improve their understanding of normal health and development, as well as of specific diseases and conditions.
 We want to empower teen boys and young men around the world to take an active role in their own health care.